SPECIAL: Synopsis Assisted Secure Collaborative Analytics: Synopses

+{\bf Challenges.} We reiterate the main challenges in generating private synopses for a relation include: \hyperref[challenge-c1]{(C-1)} selecting a set of attribute combinations that enable functional and efficient query processing; \hyperref[challenge-c2]{(C-2)} ensuring that the subsequent query processing based on the private synopses is lossless.

-{\bf Key ideas.} We observe that joins are more resource-intensive than any other operations.
-For instance a $k$-way oblivious join can incur a $O(n^k)$ complexity if without optimisations~\cite{bater2017smcql, bater2018shrinkwrap, wang2022incshrink, zheng2017opaque, eskandarian2017oblidb}.
-Hence, joins require prioritized acceleration.
-Moreover, synopses available for frequently queried filter attributes on base relations are vital~\cite{wang2022incshrink} as well.
-These statistics not only help to compact input data at an early stage before heavy joins, but also enable fast indexing (\S~\ref{subsec:dpindex}) for quick data access.
-Hence, to address the first challenge, our key idea is to focus on commonly queried join and base relation filter attributes, as well as their low-dimensional combinations.
+{\bf Key ideas.} Given a SPJA query, join operations typically need prioritized acceleration, as they are more resource-intensive than other operations.
+A $k$-way join can have $O(n^k)$ complexity without optimizations~\cite{bater2017smcql, bater2018shrinkwrap, wang2022incshrink, zheng2017opaque, eskandarian2017oblidb}.
+Additionally, synopses for frequently queried filter attributes play an important role in efficient query processing, as they enable fast indexing (\S~\ref{subsec:dpindex}) and effective filtering of unnecessary data before heavy joins.
+As such, our first key idea is to focus on histograms-based synopses that cover frequently queried join and filter attributes.
+To minimize noise, we focus on low-dimensional synopses: only 1D or 2D histograms.

-To tackle the second challenge, our key idea is twofold.
-First, to ensure lossless result compaction of filters and indexing, we employ one-sided DP noise to generate private histograms that either overestimate or underestimate attribute distributions consistently.
-Second, to achieve lossless compaction of join outputs, we integrate noisy max frequency moments (MF) into the synopses.
-This integration enables us to extend upon advanced join upper bound techniques~\cite{hertzschuch2021simplicity} to privately estimate join compaction sizes without losing data (\S~\ref{subsec:dpindex}).
+To address the second challenge, our approach combines two strategies.
+First, to support accurate indexing and filtering, we use one-sided DP noise to generate DP histograms that consistently overestimate or underestimate attribute distributions.
+We will show later that such special histograms allow lossless filtering and indexing that reliably overestimate true filter sizes and indexing ranges (\S~\ref{subsec:dpindex}).
+Second, for lossless join output compaction, we incorporate noisy max frequency moments (MF) into the synopses.
+MF allows us to build on advanced join upper bound techniques~\cite{hertzschuch2021simplicity} to privately estimate join sizes without data loss (\S~\ref{subsec:dpindex}).